 For walkers, one mile takes between 15 and 20 minutes.

-The length of time it takes to run a 5k depends on skill level, stamina, and speed.
+The time it takes to run a 5k depends on skill level, stamina, and speed.

 The average running speed for a male per mile is 11 minutes, and the average running speed for a female per mile is 13 minutes.

-This means that depending on your speed and skill level, you can easily finish a 5k run in under an hour.
+This means you can easily finish a 5k run in under an hour depending on your speed and skill level.

 Even the most experienced runners will utilize 5k races for training purposes, and they provide a doable challenge for beginners.